When and why was the USADSF established?

 Who develops and approves the selection criteria?

 Each NSO develops and submits the criteria to the USADSF Executive Board for review and approval.
 Under unique circumstances where a sport is not represented by a NSO, the USADSF develops the criteria.

 Who organizes and coordinates the US Teams to represent the USA at the Summer and Winter Deaflympics, World Championships, and Regional Confederation events?

-The Games Preparation Committee, a standing committee of the Federation, coordinates with the Executive Board and each National Sport Organization to organize and prepare USA Teams for the Deaflympics, PANAMDES Games, and World Championships.
-Athletes and coaches are selected based on parameters and requirements outlined in each sport’s Athlete and Coach Selection Criteria.
+The Games Preparation Committee, a standing committee of USADSF, coordinates with the Executive Board and each National Sport Organization to organize and prepare USA Teams for the Deaflympics, PANAMDES Games, and World Championships.
+Athletes and coaches are selected based on parameters and requirements outlined in each sport's Athlete and Coach Selection Criteria.